We take a closer look at the 9 children of Queen Victoria and Prince Albert. Who they were and what became of them.

-Queen Victoria is still one of Britain’s most iconic monarchs.
-She was only eighteen years old when she ascended the throne but ended up being the longest reigning monarch that the UK had ever had.
+Queen Victoria is still one of Britain’s most iconic monarchs and will undoubtedly remain so for centuries to come.
+Born to Prince Edward, Duke of Kent and Strathearn and Princess Victoria of Saxe-Coburg-Saalfeld, she was only eighteen years old when she ascended the throne but ended up being the longest-reigning monarch that the UK had ever had.
 This remained so until 9th September 2015 when Her Majesty Queen Elizabeth II became the United Kingdom’s longest-serving sovereign.

 So just how many children did Queen Victoria have?
 Queen Victoria had a total of 9 children; 5 girls and 4 boys, born between the years of 1840 and 1857.
 Here is everything that you need to know about the children of Queen Victoria: